-Description and review of The Rind, a cheese-centric bar/restaurant located on L Street in the Midtown Sacramento Handle District.
+(UPDATED 10/8/19) Description and review of The Rind, a cheese-centric bar and restaurant located on L Street in the Midtown Sacramento Handle District.

-I am not vegan – nor vegetarian for that matter – but I looked forward to joining my friend for the experience.
+I am not vegan – nor vegetarian for that matter.
+However, I looked forward to joining my friend for the experience.
 I like good food regardless, and I have dined previously at The Rind.

 The Rind is located at 18th and L Streets in Midtown.
 Parking in Midtown is always a bit of a challenge – so I left home a few minutes early in case I had to circle around to find parking.
 As it turned out I had no problem and found a spot just a half-block away.

 The Rind is charming – but it is small with limited seating.
-The Rind does not take reservations – but there are other dining options in the near vicinity if it is crowded and you are hungry and not inclined to wait for a table to open up.
+The restaurant does not take reservations – but there are other dining establishments in the near vicinity.
+So, you have options if you are hungry and not inclined to wait for a table to open up.

 While at dinner I would normally order wine, we met for a mid-week lunch and we both decided to order iced tea – until our server informed us that ice was not part of the equation as the restaurant does not have enough space for an ice machine.

 We could have ordered bottled refrigerated tea – but we decided instead to stick with water – and our glasses were refilled several times (thank you) with chilled water.
-I have always found the service to be friendly and attentive.
+I have always found the service at The Rind to be friendly and attentive.

 My friend ordered The Veggie – a sandwich composed of assorted fresh veggies with Herbs de Provence inspired Cashew Spread on sourdough bread ($12) along with a side salad.
 She enjoyed the sandwich, remarking in particular on the taste of the cashew spread that was substituting for cheese.
 The sandwich came with a side salad of assorted greens which was left virtually untouched.
 When I inquired as to the type of salad dressing on the greens she indicated that it was virtually nonexistent.